 We like to find concerts when possible, and on our first day in Edinburgh, we found an organ concert at the beautiful St. Giles Cathedral, built at the end of the 15th century.
 The Organ concert was just perfect in that space and the organist was a young 22-year-old who was finishing his 4-year stint there.

-Another meaningful stop was the National Library, which had an exhibition of items relating to John Murray, who was Jane Austen’s publisher as well as publisher for Lord Byron, and Scott.
+Another meaningful stop was the National Library, which had an exhibition of items relating to John Murray, Jane Austen’s publisher as well as publisher for Lord Byron, and Scott.
 I saw facsimiles of correspondence including a check that Murray wrote to Austen’s brother after she had died.
 She would have loved getting this money and knowing her books sold well.

 Edinburgh to Pitlochry

-Sir George Bruce built a beautiful house about 1597.
+Sir George Bruce built a beautiful house around 1597.
 I learned that the dining table was originally just a board on legs.
 When the meal was done, the table was turned over and the remains of the meal fell to the floor for the dogs to eat.
 Thus, came the saying to “turn the tables”.

 We continued on to the town of St. Andrews and visited the college’s darling chapel.
 We also visited the famous golf course.